ic4j/ic4j-internetidentity/README.md

 ## Internet Identity Java Service

-This library is a Java implementation of Dfinity Internet Identity Service.
-Internet Identity is an authentication service for the Internet Computer.
-<a href="https://github.com/dfinity/internet-identity/blob/main/docs/internet-identity-spec.adoc#the-internet-identity-specification">https://github.com/dfinity/internet-identity/blob/main/docs/internet-identity-spec.adoc#the-internet-identity-specification</a>.
-The library communicates directly with Internet Identity canister.
-Developers can use this library in any Java application to register new users, add or remove devices and authenticate client applications.
+This Java library provides an implementation of Dfinity's Internet Identity Service, an authentication service for the Internet Computer.
+It allows developers to register new users, add or remove devices, and authenticate client applications.
+More information can be found in the Internet Identity specification on the GitHub repository at <a href="https://github.com/dfinity/internet-identity/blob/main/docs/internet-identity-spec.adoc#the-internet-identity-specification">https://github.com/dfinity/internet-identity/blob/main/docs/internet-identity-spec.adoc#the-internet-identity-specification</a>.

-To test Internet Identity Service locally, install local Internet Identity dApp.
-Then just configure custom Java properties with ii.location and ii.canister values pointing to the local instance.
+To test the Internet Identity Service locally, install the local Internet Identity dApp and configure custom Java properties with the ii.location and ii.canister values pointing to the local instance.

 <a href="https://github.com/dfinity/internet-identity/tree/main/demos/using-dev-build">https://github.com/dfinity/internet-identity/tree/main/demos/using-dev-build</a>

 To use Internet Identity Service create InternetIdentityService object.
 Define your own properties if you want to use local instance of the service.